Using Trademarks: Everything You Need to Know

 The Lanham Act, 15 U.S.C §§1051-1127, is key to understanding the legal concept of trademarks, trademark infringement, and unfair competition.
 The Lanham Act was designed to prevent consumers from becoming confused about the “relationship between a trademark holder and a competitor seeking to use that trademark or a substantially similar mark in its own marketing efforts” or about the source of the product.

 If you need help using trademarks, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.